What is the “only 50 hours” cartridge meme?

 img 2729

-20 hours?
+20 hours of use?
 Great condition?
 No. Again, note the crack and twisted cantilever.
 StereoNetAu doesn’t tolerate this sort of thing and I applaud them for it, so report anything like this if it happens to you.
 None of us needs to tolerate BS like this.

 Update